SourceGroove/spring-batch-file-layout/README.md

 implementation 'com.github.sourcegroove:spring-batch-file-layout:1.2.0'
 ```
 # Declarative file layouts are used to create ItemReaders and ItemWriters
-All you need to do is define your delimited or fixed width file layout and pass it to the FileLayoutItemReader or FileLayoutItemWriter.
+All you need to do is define your delimited, fixed width or excel file layout and ask it for an item reader or wrier.
 By default, the
-FlatFileItemX implementations uses Spring's BeanWrapperFieldSetMapper & BeanWrapperFieldExtractor to map your POJO's properties to either column 'Ranges'
+implementations uses Spring's BeanWrapperFieldSetMapper & BeanWrapperFieldExtractor to map your POJO's properties to either column 'Ranges'
 in a fixed width file or column order in a delimited file.

 You can, of course, override this by changing the FieldSetMapper/FieldExtractor on the ItemReader/Writers if you need to.